lundqvistr/manual_medfak_research_data/manual.md

 There are systems available for version control, e g "git" or "github", which are particularly suitable for R users.
 For users of other systems, git does not really support a smooth work process, so other alternatives should be used.
 A simple solution is to add the current date in the file names whenever a change is made.
 In that way, you might end up with perhaps many different but similar versions of the files.
 However, that is a small problem, and one that you can solve in the later stages of the process when there are files you clearly do not need anymore.

 ### When the project is about to be closed?
+- Contact the person or unit responsible for archiving in order to find out what parts of your files and documents should be archived, what formats they prefer and how the whole package should be stored.
 - Create codebooks for your data files.
 - Save the codebook in different formats: as plain text, pdf, HTML, Word, Excel, simply in any format which could be suitable for another reader.
 - Save the data in the format used in your software system.